 instance.
 It will be tied to a specific connection to the database.

-Not all databases that Nymph supports (namely, MySQL with an engine that doesn't support transactions, like the MyISAM engine) can use transactions.
+Not all databases that Nymph supports (specifically, MySQL with an engine that doesn't support transactions, like the MyISAM engine) can use transactions.
 To ensure data consistency, it's highly recommended to use a configuration that supports transactions.